The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 Sirens filled the air, closing in on the area.
 Sonya looked to the main gate and saw three GCPD squad cars and a SWAT van approaching.

-It didn’t look as if they planned to stop at the arm blocking entrance at the gate.
+It didn’t look as if they planned to let the gate arm blocking the entrance stop them.

 Good for them.

 Sonya moved over to Batgirl and put her hand on the younger woman’s shoulder.
-“I admit I thought the cape thing was a bit over the top,” Sonya said, “but now I totally appreciate it.
+“I admit I thought the cape thing was over the top,” Sonya said.
+“But now I totally appreciate it.
+Sorry about pulling it.”

 “Best get moving, ladies,” Canary said.
 “Unless you wanna test how fireproof that cape is.”